Livingdead1989/livingdead1989.github.io/_posts/2023-06-24-idrac9-configure-snmpv3.md

 Enable Passphrase, which will make the Authentication and Privacy passphrase fields appear.

-Set a strong Authentication and Privacy passphrase, then save and close.
+Set a strong Authentication and Privacy passphrase (Do not exceed 32 characters), then save and close.

 ![4](/assets/images/posts/idrac9-snmp-4.png)